Hongbin-Ze/Hongbin-Ze.github.io/_pages/about.md

 # 📖 Educations
 - *2024.02 - Present*, <strong>Master of Research</strong> in Computing Sciences, University of Technology Sydney.
-- *2023.09 - 2023.11*, <strong>Master of Information Technology</strong> in Artificial Intelligence, University of New South Wales (Withdrawal).
+- *2023.09 - 2023.11*, <strong>Master of Information Technology</strong> in Artificial Intelligence, University of New South Wales.
 - *2019.09 - 2023.07*, <strong>BEng.
 (First Class Hons)</strong> in Data Science and Big Data Technology, University of Liverpool.
 - *2019.09 - 2023.07*, <strong>BEng.
 (First Class Hons)</strong> in Data Science and Big Data Technology, Xi’an Jiaotong-Liverpool University.